-Lee Highway Planning
+Plan Lee Highway

-The vision, a culmination of a seven-month study, illustrates the best of the community's ideas and proposes key ingredients for the future of this important east-west corridor.
-This vision calls for Lee Highway to become a walkable, urban main street with a string of neighborhood activity centers between Rosslyn and East Falls Church, along with new transportation options, better public spaces and more.
+A grassroots effort led by community leaders in north Arlington paved the way for a community-wide visioning process and the Lee Highway Visioning Study (May 2016).
+The vision, a culmination of a seven-month study, illustrates the the community's main ideas and proposes key ingredients for the future of this important east-west corridor.
+This vision calls for Lee Highway to become a walkable, urban main street with a string of neighborhood activity centers between Rosslyn and East Falls Church, along with new transportation and housing options, better public spaces and more.

 The visioning process was a unique, joint effort between Arlington County and the Lee Highway Alliance (LHA) to achieve a vision that balanced a broad range of perspectives.
 The LHA is a coalition of 18 civic association leaders who have actively engaged communities along Lee Highway since 2012 to develop a community-based vision, and identify actions and strategies to achieve it.
 Outcomes from a four-day community visioning charrette, along with public reviews, informed the content of the final document which the LHA presented to the County Board on May 17, 2016.
 Learn more about the Visioning Study process (coming soon).